Eligibility and Funding

 Title V of the ISDEAA provides the OTSG statutory authority to offer Planning and Negotiation Cooperative Agreements to assist Tribes in planning and negotiations activities associated with the IHS TSGP.
 A Cooperative Agreement is a form of grant, in that all of the same requirements and procedures apply.
 However, the main difference between the two award instruments is the degree of Federal programmatic involvement.
 Cooperative Agreement awards involve much more substantive Federal program specific involvement than a grant.

-The Fiscal Year 2016 TSGP Planning and Negotiation Cooperative Agreement Funding Opportunities have closed.
+The Fiscal Year 2023 TSGP Planning and Negotiation Cooperative Agreement Funding Opportunities are available.

 Planning Cooperative Agreement Purpose: The purpose of this Planning Cooperative Agreement is to provide resources to Tribes interested in entering the TSGP and to existing Self-Governance Tribes interested in assuming new or expanded PSFAs.
 Title V of the ISDEAA requires a Tribe or Tribal organization to complete a planning phase to the satisfaction of the Tribe.
 The planning phase must include legal and budgetary research and internal Tribal government planning and organization preparation relating to the administration of health care programs.
 See 25 U.S.C.
 458aaa-2(d).
 The planning phase helps Tribes to make informed decisions about which PSFAs to assume and what organizational changes or modifications are necessary to successfully support those PSFAs.
-Five awards are available for $120,000 each.
+Five awards are available for $180,000 each.
+Below is a link to the federal register and to grants.gov for the full application.

 Negotiation Cooperative Agreement Purpose: Provides Tribes with resources to help defray the costs related to preparing for and conducting TSGP negotiations.
 The design of the negotiation process: 1) enables a Tribe to set its own priorities when assuming responsibility for IHS PSFAs, 2) observes the government-to-government relationship between the United States and each Tribe, and 3) involves the active participation of both Tribal and IHS representatives, including the OTSG.
 Negotiations provide an opportunity for the Tribal and Federal negotiation teams to work together in good faith to enhance each Self-Governance agreement.
-Five awards are available for $48,000 each.
+Five awards are available for $84,000 each.
+Below is a link to the federal register and to grants.gov for the full application.

 Project Period: One year.